-- Formative assessments are an essential component of the lab/clinical course.
-Students will be expected to participate in interactive formative assessment in clinical each week.
-Lab weeks may include formative assessments as well. - A formal evaluation of student performance is completed by the clinical instructor.
-This evaluation is available to be reviewed by students. - The final evaluation at the end of the term is to be signed by the instructor and student.
-A student's signature does not indicate agreement, only that the student has received the evaluation. - All student evaluations are kept on file until the student graduates. - Students failing to receive a final grade of "Pass" (P) for a clinical lab course cannot progress in the program regardless of grade received in the course. - It is the student's responsibility to evaluate their own clinical performance and to review the evaluation written by the faculty. - Faculty are responsible for keeping students informed of their status in the program whenever there is a question of the student not meeting the required benchmark/competencies for the current term. - Identified problems that resurface (different clinical site or term) may place the student in the situation of "failing behavior". - Anytime a student is demonstrating "failing behavior", the respective clinical faculty will provide the student with written documentation defining the behavior, recommendations for improvement and a time frame for meeting benchmark/competency - Previous clinical evaluations will be available to current faculty. - Faculty will discuss student progress in team meetings as deemed appropriate for educational purposes. - Every effort will be made to assist students to identify learning problems and to get appropriate help to solve such problems.
+• Formative assessments are an essential component of your lab/clinical courses.
+Each week in clinical, students will participate in interactive assessment with their clinical faculty.
+This is a mandatory clinical activity.
+Lab assessments may be included as well.

+• A formal evaluation of student performance is completed by the clinical instructor.
+This evaluation is available to be reviewed by the student.

+• The final evaluation at the end of the term is to be signed by the instructor and student.
+A student's signature does not indicate agreement, only that the student has received the evaluation.

+• All student evaluations are kept on file until the student graduates.

+• Students failing to receive a final grade of "Pass" (P) for a clinical lab course cannot progress in the program regardless of grade received in the theory course.

+• In keeping with the LCC curriculum, it is the student's responsibility to evaluate their own clinical performance and to review the evaluation written by the faculty.

+• Faculty are responsible for keeping students informed of their status in the program whenever there is a question of the student not meeting the required benchmark/competencies for the current term.

+• Identified problems that resurface (different clinical site or term) may place the student in the situation of "failing behavior".

+• Anytime a student is demonstrating "failing behavior", the respective clinical or lab faculty will provide the student with written documentation defining the behavior, recommendations for improvement and a time frame for meeting benchmark/competency.

+• Previous clinical evaluations will be available to current faculty.

+• Faculty will discuss student progress in team meetings as deemed appropriate for educational purposes.

+• Every effort will be made to assist students to identify learning problems and to get appropriate help to solve such problems.

 Behaviors relating to responsibility, accountability and meeting time commitments are essential in the professional nurse.
 These behaviors need to be demonstrated by the student consistently over time across the curriculum.
 Any behavior that is in violation of the civility statement, ANA Code of Ethics, or the behaviors outlined in the LCC Student Code of Conduct or those outlined in this manual, may result in a performance improvement plan (PIP).
 Clinical and lab performance that does not meet the minimum expected level of achievement may also result in a PIP.
 The PIP is designed to help outline the behaviors of concern, the responsibilities and expectations of the student, and the timeline for correction for student success.
 A PIP can progress to a probationary contract if the student fails to address and demonstrate continued progress in the identified areas.
-If the behavior is such that the faculty feel there is risk of physical or emotional harm to patients, staff, or students, the student may be placed directly on a probationary contract.
+If nature of the behavior is such that the faculty feel there is risk to the emotional or physical health and wellbeing of patients, staff or students, the student may be placed directly on probationary contract.
 In the event a student is placed on a probationary contract, the student may be dismissed from the program if the conditions of the contract are not met.
 PIPs and contracts and the responsibility, accountability and meeting time commitments will be forwarded from one instructor to the next instructor to ensure that students will be given the encouragement, support and limit-setting to facilitate the learning of these essential professional behaviors.
-Violation of the LCC Student Code of Conduct or the LCC Practical Nursing Student Code of Conduct can result in immediate dismissal from the program without a PIP or contract.
+Refer to page 26 for a list of behaviors that can constitute an immediate dismissal from the program without a contract.